 Child custody orders can be modified at any time.
 Common reasons to change a child custody order include the following:

-- The non-custodial parent needs to relocate due to employment or personal affairs
+- A parent needs to relocate due to employment or personal affairs

-- The non-custodial parent has placed the child in a dangerous environment
+- A parent has placed the child in a dangerous environment

 - A parent’s religious practices are hurting the child